VLM Airlines: Development since the 2010s

-In early 2014, following the sale of CityJet by Air France to German investor Intro Aviation, the latter decided to "demerge" Cityjet and VLM.
+In early 2014, following the sale of CityJet ownership to German investor Intro Aviation, the latter decided to separate Cityjet and VLM.
 VLM would from then on provide aircraft and crews on an ACMI basis.

-In October 2014, however, the management of VLM Airlines undertook a management buyout and VLM became independent from CityJet and Intro Aviation.
+In October 2014, however, the management of VLM Airlines undertook a management buyout and the airline became independent from both CityJet and Intro Aviation.
 The CEO, Arthur White, became the majority shareholder.
-The company continued to provide services to Cityjet and to offer charter services and reintroduced scheduled flights from Antwerp Airport to Geneva and other destinations.
+The company continued to provide services to Cityjet and to offer charter services and reintroduced scheduled flights from Antwerp to Geneva and other destinations.
 In the same month the airline signed a contract to lease two Sukhoi Superjet 100s, with options for 12 more, as a possible replacement for the Fokker 50s, to be delivered from April 2015.
 This date was later revised to 2016 due to certification delays, however the order was cancelled.

 In March 2015, it was announced that VLM would take over two routes from Waterford Airport, Ireland to the UK which were previously served by Stobart Air and Flybe.
-The routes to London Luton and Birmingham started late April 2015 and continues throughout 2016.
+The routes to London Luton and Birmingham started in late April 2015 and continued throughout 2016.
 In June 2015, VLM announced it would discontinue all operations to and from their new base at Liège Airport (to Avignon, Nice and Venice) after only six weeks of service, due to low demand.
 In December 2015, VLM Airlines announced it would base three aircraft at Friedrichshafen Airport in Germany by February 2016 to take over the domestic routes to Berlin, Düsseldorf and Hamburg previously provided by bankrupt regional carrier InterSky.